Title Loan Laws And Disclosures For Each State

 California

 It is legal to get an auto title loan in California.
 As of 2020, title loans offered between $2,501 and $10,000 have a maximum interest rate of 36% plus the federal funds rate.
-The annualized interest rate for loans over $10,000 offered within California ranges from 70% to 100% and sometimes even higher.
+The annualized interest rate for loans over $10,000 offered within California ranges from 40% to 100% and sometimes even higher.

 The repayment terms can be as short as 30 days or extended for several months or years.
-If someone doesn’t repay the loan as agreed, the lender has the legal right to repossess the vehicle in California, sell it and recover the debt.
+If someone doesn’t repay the loan as agreed, the lender has the legal right to repossess the vehicle in California, sell it at auction, and recover the debt.

 Colorado